Template category

 Actual documents: Residential Real Property Disclosure Report (765 ILCS 77), Radon Disclosure (420 ILCS 46), city/county lease riders (e.g., Chicago RLTO, Cook County RTLO), e-sign package under the Electronic Commerce Security Act.

 Requirements & nuances: Sellers of 1–4 units must complete the state disclosure report and provide radon info where applicable.
 Chicago/Cook impose strict deposit handling, notice, and repair rules via RLTO/RTLO.
+A Property Management Agreement — Illinois establishes how deposits, notices, and maintenance obligations are handled under RLTO and RTLO, ensuring the owner and agent stay compliant with local housing laws.
 E-sign/e-recording are valid when authentication meets ECS Act standards.

 Common searches: “Illinois seller disclosure list”, “Chicago RLTO lease requirements”, “Illinois e-recording rules”.